mtsknn/mtsknn.fi/_sample-content/cookbook/_template.md

 # If future date, the recipe will be shown only locally until the date.
 date: 2020-12-24

+# Shown on the recipe page (comparable with the intro of a blog post).
+# Might be displayed in Google search results.
 metaDescription: |
   Plain text,
   single line,
   but can be split on multiple lines like this to ease editing.
-  Might be displayed in Google search results.

 # Order alphabetically,
 # or maybe the most important first.